BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/lost-futures.md

 Instead, they encode the *greatness of America and its people*.
 And since this greatness is a feature of the past, it can only signify a *white greatness*.

-While we might scoff at this logic, we must confront the truth: we are also living by a myth -- the myth of unlimited domination and exploitation of nature by technology, underpinned by an economic system predicated on endless material and productivity growth.
+While we might scoff at this logic, we must confront the truth: we are also living by a myth---the myth of unlimited domination and exploitation of nature by technology, underpinned by an economic system predicated on endless material and productivity growth.

 ## Sparks of the Real